Novaswashere/AuraStudy/README.md

 To run AuraStudy locally on your machine, follow these simple steps:

 ### Prerequisites
 You only need a modern web browser (Chrome, Firefox, Safari, Edge) to run this application.
+If you want to run the local server script, you will need Python installed.

 ### Installation